elainebroche-dev/pf5-iomha-prints/README.md

 make notes here to say that many of the features are based on the walkthrough and some such as profile, and allauth are largely unchanged.
-Others have been added to or customized for this project and ?? should the features list focus on the differences ?  or highlight them in some way ???? bag.html needs work to make it responsive
+Others have been added to or customized for this project and ?? should the features list focus on the differences ?  or highlight them in some way ???? bag.html needs work to make it responsive need to check out the pass reqs re business type

 ### Existing Features